 - Go down to Video and then click on Movie from File…

-If you need to demonstrate a process, show cause and effect, or depict a before-and-after comparison, GIFs can get the job done.
-There’s no need to press play with a GIF, so using one won’t slow your presentation down.
+They’re also great for demonstrating a process, showing cause and effect, or depicting a before-and-after comparison.
+And, unlike a video, there’s no need to press play with a GIF, so using one won’t slow down your presentation.

 Another good use for animated GIFs in PowerPoint is for humor.
 Try to include an animated GIF as a bit of comic relief after a string of text-heavy slides.
 Everybody loves funny dogs, reactions, and movie clips.